featbit/featbit/README.md

 ## Introduction

-Feature flag is a modern engineering technology that decouples code deployments from feature releases, giving you control over when and which end-users see which features.
+Feature flag is a modern engineering technology that decouples code deployments from feature releases, giving you control over who sees which features when.

 **FeatBit** provides a holistic framework for managing feature flags that enables teams to use flags on a massive scale across various use cases, such as: